Sanidhya1911/Crop-Recommendation/README.md

 - [Dependencies](#Dependencies)

 ## Overview
 This repository offers a machine learning pipeline to predict the most suitable crop based on specific environmental and soil properties.
 By leveraging advanced predictive models and historical data, the system delivers personalized crop recommendations tailored to the conditions of a given region or farm.
-Key factors considered include soil nutrient content (N, P, K), temperature, humidity, rainfall, and pH level[2].
+Key factors considered include soil nutrient content (N, P, K), temperature, humidity, rainfall, and pH level.

 ## Dataset
 The system uses a dataset augmented with rainfall, climate, and fertilizer data relevant to India.
 The key attributes are: